 - If you need to obtain/renew a US passport, do so immediately: http://travel.state.gov/passport/

-- One (sometimes two) recent, color, passport sized photo with a white (not off-white—double check when you get yours taken) background.
+- One recent, color, passport sized photo with a white (not off-white—double check when you get yours taken) background.
 This photo does not need to match the photo in your passport, and it cannot match the photo in your passport unless you’ve renewed your passport within six months of your visa application (because these photos must be no more than six months old).
-You should have this photo taken at a place that takes passport photos, like Kinney Drugs in Middlebury—do not try to print these yourself.
-Alternately, you can try an on-line service like this one: https://www.epassportphoto.com/ Attach one photo to the original application form (glue sticks work best, though if your consulate asks for tape or staples, do as they instruct—if no instructions are given, use a glue stick). *CA students (especially—there must be a nearby place to campus) have used photos that are too small in the past, so be sure yours are 2x2 inches square, even though that’s too big for the square provided on the form.
+You should have this photo taken at a place that takes passport photos, like Walgreens or the post office.
+Alternately, you can try an on-line service like this one: https://www.epassportphoto.com/ Attach one photo to the original application form (glue sticks work best).
+Some students have used photos that are too small in the past, so be sure yours are 2x2 inches square, even though that’s too big for the square provided on the form.

 - Letter of acceptance as a full time student from Spain’s University/School or US program indicating: name, address and registration number of the school with Spain’s Department of Education; (Ministerio de Educación de España) full payment of tuition, duration of the program, subjects of the study and hours of study per week which must be no fewer than 20.
 [This is the letter in Spanish provided for you by our office—signed by Patricia Rodriguez.]

 - Health Insurance (original form): International insurance coverage for health/accident with a minimum coverage equal to €30,000 during the planning period of stay in Spain (or its equivalency in dollars).
-[This letter is also provided to you by our office, since Middlebury College purchases your health insurance for the time you are abroad.]
+[This letter is also provided to you by our office, since Middlebury College purchases your health insurance for the time you are abroad.
+Nicole has a copy that she will use for the Boston consulate.]
 Later, once we have actually enrolled you in the health insurance plan, you will get an email from GeoBlue (our insurance company); you should follow their instructions to register and print your insurance card from their website.
-Los Angeles and Chicago require that this be translated into Spanish.
-If you’re going through one of those consulates, let Nicole know so she can provide you a copy in Spanish.

 - **SUGGESTED**Notarized letter from your parents or legal guardians assuming full financial responsibility for $1,000 (each consulate has its own requirement, but it’s always better to aim high in case your consulate changes its requirements) per month for room and board.
 Suggested wording: “I hereby certify that I’m the (father/mother/other) of (…).
 I will support him/her with a monthly allowance of at least $1,000 while he/she is in Spain and I certify that I’m financially responsible for any emergency that may arise”.
 [This is what the majority of students, even those not financially supported by their parents, have found easiest to procure.]
 Have the responsible party sign the letter before a notary public (found at banks, post offices, college campuses, etc.). *Some consulates also require proof of parental income accompany this letter.